 Reducing waste is a journey that will take time.
 Replacing products with zero waste essentials as they come to the end of their useful life and not all at once is important.
 Otherwise, we’re just adding to the problem and creating more waste right?

-When it comes to a zero-waste essentials kit we’ve looked at durable items that will last a long time, items that contain less plastic or is compostable or biodegradable.
+When it comes to creating less waste we always recommend getting durable items that will last a long time along with items that contain less or no plastic or is compostable or biodegradable.
 Here’s our list of zero waste essentials by room.

 This post contains affiliate links.

 Zero Waste Essentails for your Kitchen

 A few basic swaps can go a long way in the kitchen as it’s often a big contributor to plastic waste.
 When it comes to replacing items, think of the things that frequently go into the bin and how you can either re-use or remove products completely.